UpTheShipCreek/Project2023/Assignment_2/algorithm_comparisons.md

 ### General
 Initially we were suprised at the performance of GNNS, since it had the ability to give better results than LSH, with fast querying speed as well.
 It was when we started running some more thorough tests that we realized that GNNS had the capacity to be very innacurate, yielding some terrible approximations.

-That wouldn't have been a problem if we were able to make GNNS perform well at less of a cost, but in fact making GNNS be as accurate as LSH with a reasonable query speed proved to be a very ambitious task.
+Of course it also had the potential to be both fast and accurate, and that potential was hidden within the ```R``` (random restarts parameter).
+With a bit of a larger value than the default one (which was set to one), GNNS can yield fairly accurate results with a good querying speed.

 In the tests below, we will be using LSH to fill up the index.
 After finding parameters that appear optimal, we will compare the two initialization methods of LSH and Hypercube, using their optimal parameters, to see if there will be any visible difference in the performance of GNNS.